r3wald/espurna-wiki/ArduinoIDE.md

 ### Install the Arduino Core for ESP8266 ###

 First step is to install support for ESP8266 based boards on the Arduino IDE through the Board Manager.
-These instruction are copied and adapted from the Arduino Core for ESP8266 documentation here: [https://github.com/esp8266/Arduino/blob/master/doc/installing.md](https://github.com/esp8266/Arduino/blob/master/doc/installing.md).
+These instruction are copied and adapted from the Arduino Core for ESP8266 documentation here: [https://github.com/esp8266/Arduino/](https://github.com/esp8266/Arduino/).

-- Start Arduino and open Preferences window.
+* Start Arduino and open Preferences window.
-- Enter `http://arduino.esp8266.com/stable/package_esp8266com_index.json` into *Additional Board Manager URLs* field.
+* Enter `http://arduino.esp8266.com/stable/package_esp8266com_index.json` into *Additional Board Manager URLs* field.
+You can add multiple URLs, separating them with commas.
-- Open Boards Manager from Tools > Board menu and find *esp8266* platform.
+* Open Boards Manager from Tools > Board menu and find *esp8266* platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).
-- Select the version you need from a drop-down box.
+* Select the version you need from a drop-down box.
-- Click *install* button.
+* Click *install* button.

-**NOTE: latest version of the Arduino Core for ESP8266 is 2.4.0.
-At the moment, pre-build binaries of ESPurna are still built using 2.3.0 version.**

 ## **Add a new flash layout** ##